stefmolin/build-your-own-simple-static-code-analyzer-talk/keynote.md

     Unlike the other arguments, these are either <code>None</code> or a single <code>ast.arg</code> node, so we don't need to loop over the values:
   </p>
   <p class="fragment fade-in-then-out" data-fragment-index="1">
-    If that argument is present in the function signature, we will capture the details we need for the docstring:
+    If that argument is present in the function definition, we will capture the details we need for the docstring:
   </p>
   <p class="fragment fade-in-then-out" data-fragment-index="2">
     Otherwise, we will record it as <code>None</code>, so that we can filter this out when we make the docstring: